On this page

 - compare your sales price to your competitors – a small increase in sales price is often acceptable to your customers

-- remember that companion and upselling will increase the overall sales
+- remember that companion selling and upselling will increase the overall sales

 - use promotional tools such as signs and direct marketing to highlight specials to drive sales

 - review commissions and agents' fees against the sales items to ensure they are encouraging high margin sales

 - understand how discounting impacts your bottom line – discounting sales can erode profits and cash flow.

 Review your invoicing procedures

 The way your customers receive their invoices can influence the way they pay - good invoicing will ensure more prompt payments.

 - review how your invoices are set up.
 Do they have all the necessary information for the customer, including payment methods?

 - look at how frequently invoices are sent.
 Send the invoice with the completed order delivered.
 Don't wait until the end of the week or month as this will add to the days outstanding for payment

 - review the procedures you have in place for customer disputes.
 The more quickly you settle any issues, the sooner you will get paid.